 (also known as a performance marketing platform, partner marketing platform, affiliate marketing software, or affiliate program software)

 Software that empowers businesses to measure and manage their performance-based partnerships directly through one unified dashboard.
+(TUNE is an example of affiliate tracking software.)

 After the predetermined action occurs, affiliate tracking software acts as the glue that ties together the referral from the affiliate and the conversion from the advertiser, making accurate attribution and compensation possible.